TheKontinua/readers/README.md

 The questions and answers will be stored as LaTeX segments.
 The complete quiz will need to be typeset using TeX.
 Preview will be done with MathJAX or KaTeX.

-We will deploy the system on Google Cloud Services.
+We will deploy the system on Amazon Services.

 ## Requirements

 There are four kinds of users:

+- Newbie: new users who have not been promoted to a mentor
 - Mentor: those who proctor and grade the quizzes
 - QuizMaker: those who assemble the quizzes
-- Newbie: new users who have not been promoted to a mentor
 - Admin: those who can promote and disable other users

 Things a Newbie needs to be able to do: